Our programming serves to enable a deeper understanding and passion for the craft of teaching acting, while fostering collaboration and discussion.

 Participants of the 2022 National Congress in workshops and posing together

-This year’s conference theme is Ensemble and Community Building.
+The 2024 year’s conference theme was Ensemble and Community Building.
 From Congress curator Kenneth Noel Mitchell – The beauty of an ensemble lies in the integration of individual talents into a dynamic community of collective learning.
 The National Alliance of Acting Teachers Congress 2024 aims to celebrate the skills required to build ensemble and community within the classroom.
 During our time together, we will participate in workshops to develop the tools necessary to foster an environment of trust that inspires creativity.
 We will explore community-building activities through various learning styles, giving each artist the opportunity to express their creative voice within the ensemble.
 The skills developed within our community will include active listening and learning, interpersonal connection, collaboration, empathy, gratitude, respect, risk-taking, trust, and feedback.
 By cultivating vibrant interactions within our community, we will create a tapestry of collective brilliance through ensemble learning.

 Interested in presenting at the National Congress?
 Please contact Managing Director Jane McPherson at jmcpherson@actingteachers.org.

-2024 National Congress of Acting Teachers
+National Congress of Acting Teachers

-The National Alliance of Acting Teachers – National Congress
+The National Alliance of Acting Teachers

 June 14 – 16, 2024 | New York City